Self-Advocacy

 What is self-advocacy?

+Self-advocacy is speaking out or acting for yourself to address an issue or concern.
 It requires you to understand your needs and rights, and how to communicate them to others.

-It might be a business refusing you service with a guide dog; refusing you goods or services because you don’t have a driver’s license; refusing you insurance because you are blind; or a company which has a poorly designed web site you can’t easily use because your screen reader technology can’t work with it.
+It might be a business refusing you service with a guide dog; refusing you goods or services because you don’t have a driver’s licence; refusing you insurance because you are blind; or a company which has a poorly designed website you can’t easily use because your screen reader technology can’t work with it.
+Most people do not mean any harm and are unaware of their legal responsibilities.
+Most people are also unaware of the needs of people who are blind, deafblind or have low vision.
+Learning to become an effective self-advocate is about educating people around you.

 Some situations amount to discrimination under the Human Rights Act 1993, and you could consider lodging a complaint with the Human Rights Commission.
 But as well as this, there are also some things you can do to attempt to resolve the issue yourself.